Councillor Yule's Voting Record

 Final Budget - Motion Carried 12-3 | Vote: Yes

-During budget deliberations, councillors had the opportunity to bring forward amendments to the budget recommendations from City Administration.
+During budget deliberations, Councillors had the opportunity to bring forward amendments to the budget recommendations from City Administration.
 You can view a complete list of each amendment, along with Councillor Yule’s position on it and the rationale behind his vote HERE.